Who will win?

 Deploy AI to protect and enhance our peatlands

-At the 2021 programme Final on 9 December 2021, four teams presented their ideas to the Final Decision Panel – who picked as the overall winner a plan to train AI systems to identify peatlands drainage channels, supporting work to restore these sensitive environments.
+In the first Civil Service Data Challenge, which ended in December 2021, the Final Decision Panel picked as the overall winner a plan to train AI systems to identify peatlands drainage channels, supporting work to restore these sensitive environments.
 Panel chair Alex Chisholm, the Cabinet Office permanent secretary and Civil Service chief operating officer, called the scheme “outstandingly innovative” and noted its potential to reduce CO2 emissions, cut public spending, reduce flood risk and generate intellectual property.

 This project is now up and running.
 And meanwhile, the Challenge has supported another of the finalists’ ideas into implementation: supporting emergency planning work, the Foreign, Commonwealth and Development Office has built a data dashboard estimating the distribution of UK citizens overseas.